International Relations Major Jobs

 2. International Lawyer

-Because international relations has such close ties to law and political science, many who major in the subject aspire to become international lawyers who focus on international crimes or disputes.
+Because international relations has such close ties to law and political science, many who major in the subject aspire to become international lawyers who focus on international crimes, disputes, and other international affairs.
 But, to do so, completing a bachelor’s degree program is just the first step.
 If you want to become an international lawyer, you will also have to pass the Law School Admissions Test (LSAT), apply to law school, earn a Juris Doctor degree and pass the Bar examination — all before you can begin to practice law.
 Generally, it takes 3 years to graduate from law school, so the entire process takes 7-8 years.
 If you’re interested in earning your master’s degree in international relations while working towards your Juris Doctor degree, some universities, including Boston University, offer joint programs.

 Median annual wage: $119,250